yvesdylane/Image-Classification-Platform-using-Neural-Network/README.md

 - 🧪 **Postman/cURL** for API testing

 ### 📂 Dataset
-We utilized the pre-trained model from **Lab 4** for image recognition.
+We utilized the pre-trained model from **Fashionminst dataset** for image recognition.

 ---